Counseling Degrees & Licenses in Idaho

 • Supervisor recommendation

 Licenses for LPCs and LCPCs are renewed annually in Idaho.
-The fee is $120.
+A fee is required.
 Counselors are expected to complete 40 continuing education credits every two years, of which no less than six must be in ethics.

 While counselors are not required to submit continuing education proof, audits are performed to ensure counselors are complying.